inniyah/preppy/docs/index.rst

     import mytemplate
     html = mytemplate.getOutput(namespace)

-``installImporter`` only needs to be called once in your program.
+:func:`installImporter` only needs to be called once in your program.

 .. function:: uninstallImporter()

 This does what it says.
-You don't need to call it.
+You don't need to call it, unless you have a reason to remove import hooks.

 Executing the template
 ======================